mohitjavale/opTT/README.md

-Work done here was partially originated as our final project for 16745: Optimal Control and Reinforcement Learning course at CMU.
+Work done here was partially originated as our final project for 16745: Optimal Control and Reinforcement Learning course at Carnegie Mellon University.
 (Authors - Mohit Javale, Atharva Sunder Ramdas)